Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

 \tikzset{ FARROW/.style={arrows={-{Latex[length=1.25mm, width=1.mm]}}, }, U/.style = {circle, draw=melon!400, fill=melon, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, I/.style = {circle, draw=tea_green!400, fill=tea_green, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, cate/.style = {rectangle, draw, minimum width=2em, minimum height=1.6em, align=center, rounded corners=3, font= }, }

-Traditionally, for general recommendation, researchers try to learn the user/item representations from paired interactions.
-In terms of sequential recommendation, researchers employ sequence models to discover the user's dynamic preference from sequential behavior and predict what she/he is likely to interact with next.
 Due to the specific characteristic of different types of data in recommendation, a variety of models have been proposed to effectively learn their pattern for better recommendation results, which is a big challenge for the model design.
 Considering the information in recommendation from the perspective of the graph, a unified GNN framework can be utilized to address all these tasks.
-The task of general recommendation is to learn the effective node representations, i.e., user/item representations, and to further predict user preferences.
+For example, the task of non-sequential recommendation is to learn the effective node representations, i.e., user/item representations, and to further predict user preferences.
 The task of sequential recommendation is to learn the informative graph representation, i.e., sequence representation.
 Both node representation and graph representation can be learned through GNN.
 Besides, it is more convenient and flexible to incorporate additional information (if available), compared to non-graph perspective.
+For instance, the social network can be integrated into the user-item bipartite relationship as a unified graph.
+Both the social influence and collaborative signal can be captured during the iterative propagation.

-Moreover, for general recommendation, GNN can explicitly encode the crucial collaborative signal of user-item interactions to enhance the user/item representations through propagation process.
+Moreover, GNN can explicitly encode the crucial collaborative signal of user-item interactions to enhance the user/item representations through the propagation process.
 Utilizing collaborative signals for better representation learning is not a completely new idea.
 For instance, SVD++~\cite{koren2008factorization} incorporates the representations of interacted items to enrich the user representations.
 ItemRank~\cite{gori2007itemrank} constructs the item-item graph from interactions, and adopts the random-walk algorithm to rank items according to user preferences.
 Note that SVD++ can be seen as using one-hop neighbors (i.e., items) to improve user representations, while ItemRank utilizes two-hop neighbors to improve item representations.
 Compared with non-graph model, GNN is more flexible and convenient to model multi-hop connectivity from user-item interactions, and the captured CF signals in high-hop neighbors have been demonstrated to be effective for recommendation.